 9th February 2016 If you are singer who is not always able to persuade an audience to attend to your songs, then perhaps you might try a method that I have found effective: handing out a multiple choice test with a question about each of your songs.
 I usually hold a marking session just before my last song.
 Prizes are nice.They like praise.

-7th July 1986 I wrote Me and my Mini sometime in the early 1980s to cheer up my brother Pin when he was ill in bed in 149 Charles Barry Crescent.
+7th July 1986 I wrote Me and my Mini sometime in the early 1980s to cheer up my brother Pin when he was ill in bed in a cold flat in 149 Charles Barry Crescent in Hulme in Manchester.
 He drove a Mini and I had owned one in the Seventies.
-I sat in a chair at the end of his bed and played the guitar and sang at him.
-If his face seemed to at all notice a line I kept it.
+I sat in a chair with my feet on the end of his bed and played the guitar and sang at him.
+If his face seemed to at all to notice a line I kept it.
 He got – and gets – bored easily and only likes things he thinks are obviously good, and nothing much for very long.
 I put girls and violence and him in it to keep him interested for as long as possible.

 Eight Inches by Eight

 Pin also went with me to Newcastle when I tried for the second time to get on The Tube.
 A new and junior and not concentrating researcher let me invite us into the programme‘s office, a huge, packed – and until just after we started – busy room.
-I jumped on to a desk and then jumped from desk to desk playing and singing Me and my Mini.
-Most of the desks were sat at ,and also burdened by lots of paperwork, telephones, coffees and so on.
-A few things got broken but I didn‘t think anyone would mind.
-I always sing most of Me and my Mini loudly.
+I jumped on to a desk and then jumped from desk to desk playing and singing, as I tend to, Me and my Mini loudly while staring at people so they would understand the words.
+Most of the desks were sat at, and also sat on by lots of paperwork, telephones, coffees and so on.
+A few things got broken but I didn’t think anyone would mind.
 Pin drove around the room with exaggerated dignity and verve and without a car, sometimes signalling and beeping.
-The researcher praised us, took Pin and me to a pub, bought us a drink, said he had to go to the toilet, then didn‘t return.
+The researcher praised us, took Pin and me to a pub, bought us a drink, said he had to go to the toilet, then didn’t return.

-We were cheered by finding a long, about beer-keg sized and heavy coil of thick rope in one of the derelict turrety things near part of a bridge over the Tyne.
+We were cheered by finding a very long and bulky and heavy coil of thick rope in one of the derelict turrety things near part of a bridge over the Tyne.
 It hadn‘t been so obvious in the open air that it stank of creosote as it was in the train carriage.
 We refused to get rid of it and a lot of people moved to different cabbages.
 I am tired – I meant carriages.